I was in Turin Airport picking up a friend, and we decided to visit Lingotto, before driving up through Val d’Aosta.

 Renzo Piano’s design retained the 6×6 framework that had characterised Matté-Trucco’s design, while also managing to preserve the two façades and their reliefs linked to that framework.
 The new projects, the Auditorium, the Bolla (‘Bubble’), the Pinacoteca, the new Polytechnic, the Giardino delle Meraviglie (‘Garden of Wonders’) were carried out in the inner yards, carving out a new space above the building’s skyline.

-The Lingotto today stands as an multi-faceted and complex structure.
+The Lingotto today stands as a multi-faceted and complex structure.
 It integrates culture (the polytechnic, the university, and the auditorium), hospitality (the hotel and guesthouse), services (the congress centre and the exhibition area), and entertainment (the shopping centre with the cinemas).

 The most prominent of Piano’s additions are on the rootop.
 Seen in the distance is the glass-bubble corporate meeting room and accompanying helipad, cantilevered at either end of two 42 tonne girders upon Lingotto’s southernmost service tower.